-- To see if a child (birth through 5 years) is eligible for early childhood special education services, use this referral form through Help Me Grow.
+- To see if a child (birth through 5 years) is eligible for early childhood special education services (ECSE), click on the link below to use the Help Me Grow referral form.
 The referral will be directed to the local school district based on the child’s address.
 A referral can be made by a parent, any professional, or family members and others who have concerns about the child.
 The child’s local school district ECSE program will follow up with the family within 7-10 days to discuss next steps, which may include a screening or evaluation.

 - Referral Form for Help Me Grow

-To find out more about your local ECSE program directly, search the link below.
+To find out more about your local ECSE program directly, search the links below.